andrei2timo/Cognitive-services/README.md

 - Thanks to Microsoft Azure for providing powerful Cognitive Services.
 - Special thanks to the open-source community for valuable contributions.
+- A sincere appreciation to recruiters who, in their skepticism, have been a driving force.
+Your doubt has motivated me to push forward and achieve great things, proving that I am capable of facing and overcoming any challenges. :D